mac-dsl/AnomalyDriftDetection/data/README.md

 ## Overview

-This README documents the organization of files and methods used to generate the datasets for this repository.
+This README documents the organization of files and methods used to generate drift streams using the code in this repository.

 <a name="background"></a>